 The first three - Matthew, Mark, and Luke - are called "synoptic" because they are very similar.
 But each author has a private agenda, and he obviously doesn't think he's bound by any kind of historical truth.

-In John's gospel, which was written maybe 40 years after the other three, Jesus keeps saying "I am."
+In John's gospel, which was written maybe 40 years after the other three, Jesus repeatedly says "I am."
 I am the bread of life; I am the way and the truth and the life; I am the gate for the sheep.
 In the other three Gospels, Jesus just doesn't talk about himself.

 Two of the four Gospels - Mark and John - don't even mention the virgin birth.